How Much Does It Cost to Set Up a Trust? A 2026 Guide

 The biggest draw of do-it-yourself planning is the low cost.
 Using downloadable forms can seem like a smart way to save money, but this approach carries significant risks.
 A small mistake—like improper wording or a missing signature—can create huge legal problems down the road.
 Unfortunately, you won’t know you’ve made an error until it’s too late, leaving your family to deal with the stress and expense.
 A simple mistake could invalidate the entire document, forcing your estate into the probate process you were trying to avoid.

-Using Online Legal Services
+Are Online Legal Services a Good Middle Ground?

 Online legal services offer a middle ground.
 Platforms like LegalZoom guide you through a questionnaire to generate documents, and they’re more affordable than a lawyer, with basic trusts often costing between $400 and $1,000.
 While this can be a solid option for very straightforward situations, it’s still a one-size-fits-most solution.
 These services typically can’t provide the nuanced advice needed for complex assets, business ownership, or unique family situations like blended families.
 They offer convenience but limited personalization.

-Working with an Estate Planning Attorney
+When to Hire an Estate Planning Attorney

 Hiring an experienced attorney is the most personalized option.
 While the upfront cost is higher, you’re paying for expert guidance and a strategy tailored to your life.
 An attorney helps you create a comprehensive estate plan that accounts for your unique assets, protects minor children, and addresses potential tax burdens.
 If you own a California home, a business, or have a blended family, their help is invaluable.
 You get the peace of mind that comes from knowing your plan is legally sound and will work as intended when your family needs it most.

-How Your Estate’s Value Affects Cost
+How the Size of Your Estate Affects the Cost

 It makes sense that the cost of your estate plan will scale with the value and complexity of what you own.
 Think of it like building a house: a blueprint for a small cottage will be simpler and less expensive than one for a multi-level home with custom features.
 Similarly, a plan for someone with a single home and a retirement account will look very different—and have a different price tag—than a plan for someone with multiple properties, investment portfolios, and a family business.